jahoon1998/CSCI5702-PA1/README.md

+## Sep 29 2019 CSCI 5702 Big Data Mining
-# CSCI 5702/7702 - Fall 2019 - Assignment 1 Locality Sensitive Hashing for Approximate Nearest Neighbor Search
+# Assignment 1 Locality Sensitive Hashing for Approximate Nearest Neighbor Search

 ## Problem Description:
 In this assignment, we study the application of LSH to the problem of finding approximate near neighbors.
 You will be provided a template of partially completed PySpark code to fill in, then you will use your implementation to study the performance of LHS for approximate nearest neighbor search.